About the course

 It would be expected that graduate applicants would be familiar with the recent published work of their proposed supervisor.

 The Department of Sociology has a vibrant graduate programme.
-About seventy students are currently engaged in original research for the DPhil degree.
-Many students come from the United Kingdom and other European countries; the department also attracts students from all over the world, from Bangladesh to Zimbabwe.
+About 60 students are currently engaged in original research for the DPhil degree.
+Many students come from the United Kingdom and other European countries; the department also attracts students from all over the world, from Brazil to Turkey.

 There are over 100 libraries at Oxford and the largest, the Bodleian, has over six million volumes.
 The Social Science Library is located in the Manor Road Building, a few floors below the Department of Sociology.
 Nuffield College Library also has extensive holdings in the social sciences including a data library of British and international datasets.
 Individual area studies centre libraries are clustered in St Antony's College.